Fechin/reference/source/_posts/python.md

 x = heapq.heappop(myList)
 print(-x) # => 9 (making sure to multiply by -1 again)
 ```
 Heaps are binary trees for which every parent node has a value less than or equal to any of its children.
 Useful for accessing min/max value quickly.
-Time complexity: O(n) for heapify, O(log n) push and pops.
+Time complexity: O(n) for heapify, O(log n) push and pop.
 See: [Heapq](https://docs.python.org/3/library/heapq.html)

 ### Stacks and Queues {.row-span-3}
 ```python